Thesys-lab/ECRec/README.md

 To trigger recovery, SSH into a PS host and kill and rerun its docker image.

 Throughput metrics will be logged into the path specified by the `OUTPUT_DIR` variable in the experiment launching program.
 Refer to line 15 of [`criteo_training.py`](xdl/examples/criteo/criteo_training.py) to understand the numbers in the logged tuple.
 You may write a simple script to aggregate the throughput metrics across all hosts.

+## Support
+We graciously acknowledge support from the National Science Foundation (NSF) in the form of a Graduate Research Fellowship (DGE-1745016 and
+DGE-1252522), in part by a TCS Presidential Fellowship, Amazon Web Services, a VMware Systems Research Award, and the AIDA project (POCI-01-0247- FEDER-045907) co-financed by the European Regional Development Fund through the Operational Program for Competitiveness and Internationalisation 2020.
+We also thank [CloudLab]([url](https://www.cloudlab.us/)) for providing computational resources used in carrying out part of this research.